 Another goal of IGPS is to Provide advanced therapeutic training, professional accreditation and personal & professional development settings for psychotherapists, psychotherapy students and other practicing professionals in similar fields working in Ireland.

-The Irish group psychotherapy Society is a collegiate, which has as its common purpose the pursuit of projects for the furtherance of psychoanalysis, psychoanalytic psychotherapy and psychodynamic psychotherapy and all of its applications, theoretical, clinical and cultural; and which will develop these projects with intellectual openness and through diversity and debate.
+The International Group of Trauma Informed Psychotherapy Specialisation is a collegiate, which has as its common purpose the pursuit of projects for the furtherance of psychoanalysis, psychoanalytic psychotherapy and psychodynamic psychotherapy and all of its applications, theoretical, clinical and cultural; and which will develop these projects with intellectual openness and through diversity and debate.

 Our ethos is one of collaborative enterprise in pursuit of agreed aims.
 We each declare our involvement in this enterprise by way of a project of work that is appropriate to our own particular interest in psychoanalysis.
 This work contributes to the overall aim of the society.
 Within that context, it may take any form that best expresses our particular skills and interests.
 The result shall be made available to the wider community.